UbiquityRobotics/learn/quick_start/connecting.md

 # Connecting a Workstation for the First Time

 In this manual it is assumed that your workstation, whether a laptop, desktop, or virtual machine, is running Ubuntu 16.04 LTS.
+*{Wayne: Mention that `16.04` stands for `2016, April` and `LTS` stands for Long Term Support which means that the software is supported for 5 years.
+We probably need to also mention that Windows and Mac platform need to run VirtualBox (or something that can run a `.vdi` file.
+Also, it should be mentions, that most workstations do not have the ability to log into a WiFi access point. }* *{Wayne: This section chould be called WiFi configuration, or robot provisioning, or something other than connection. }* *{Wayne: A little more overview here would really help.
+Explain that we need to configure and set up the robot WiFi. }*

 #### The Network

 If you have received a Magni with the Raspberry Pi already installed, or loaded the default Raspberry Pi 3 image from downloads.ubiquityrobotics.com, the robot will boot up in WiFi Access Point mode.
 This provides its own network to which you can connect your workstation.
-The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password to connect is `robotseverywhere`.
+The SSID (network name) is `ubiquityrobotXXXX` where XXXX is a number letter combination; the password to connect is `robotseverywhere`. *{Wayne: Many customers do not know what access point mode means. }*

 #### Connecting a Virtual Machine

 If you are running under VirtualBox, you will have installed this virtual machine with a bridged network.
 Thus, the VM will see whatever network your host system is connected to.
 If your workstation is running, shut it down, and shut down the VirtualBox program.
 Connect your host system to the `ubiquityrobotXXXX network`.
 Now start VirtualBox and the workstation (that is, the Ubuntu system running under VBox); it will be connected to the robot's network `ubiquityrobotXXXX`.
+*{Wayne: This is pretty brief.
+I'm not sure that you need to shut down VirtuaBox.
+I think that all that is required is to use the standard WiFi connectivity for you Laptop.
+Note, I use ther `laptop` instead of `workstation` because most desktops do not have the ability to log into a WiFi access point. }*

 #### Connecting a Linux Workstation

 If you are using a Linux system instead of VirtualBox, connect to the `ubiquityrobotXXXX` network using the linux system's facilities.
+*{Wayne: Perhaps use wording like, 'If you are running, Ubuntu 16.04LTS natively on your laptop...'
+Notice that I say `laptop` and not workstation, since laptops have WiFi support and desktops tend not to. }*

 #### Connecting to the Robot and Logging In